menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Galesburg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Galesburg has few renters and college students.
 But the biggest reason it is quieter in Galesburg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Galesburg may be for you.

-Galesburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Galesburg does not have a public transit system used by locals to get to and from work.

 Demographics

 The people who call Galesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galesburg residents report their race to be White.
-Important ancestries of people in Galesburg include Norwegian, German, Swedish, Irish, and English.
+Important ancestries of people in Galesburg include Norwegian, German, English, Swedish, and Irish.

 The most common language spoken in Galesburg is English.
 Other important languages spoken here include Polish and German/Yiddish.